thaabomb/EightyPercentSafer/notes.md

 - Retrieve this from the GAIN presentations

 # Concept: A free bonus of improved safety is improved productivity
+- Want to cut costs?
+Improve safety.
+- Nothing is more expensive than a plane crash.
+- Talk to your Dad about examples of how improving safety improves productivity.

 # Research Area: CAST won awards from at least three different organizations.
 Investigate them.
 - 2008 Collier Trophy